SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 ![](assets/chapter-2-2-images/04.Money-03.png)

 Finally, we **calculate the commission fee value** and **subtract it from the sum in Euro**.
 Let's pay attention to the way we could write this: **`euro -= commission * euro`** is the short way to write **`euro = euro - (commission * euro)`**.
 In this case, we use a **combined assignment operator** **`-=`**, which **subtracts the value of the operand to the right from the one to the left**.
-The operator for multiplication **`*`** has **a higher priority** than the combined operator, this is why, the expression **`commission * euro`** is performed first and then its value is divided.
+The operator for multiplication **`*`** has **a higher priority** than the combined operator, this is why the expression **`commission * euro`** is performed first and then its value is divided.
 More about the operators you can learn in the book ["Въведение в програмирането с Java", (стр.
 116)](http://www.introprogramming.info/intro-csharp-book/read-online/glava3-operatori-i-izrazi/#_Toc298863965).

 The task does not specify special string formatting or rounding the result, therefore, we just have to calculate the output and print it on the console.

 ![](assets/chapter-2-2-images/04.Money-04.png)

-Let's pay attention to something that applies to all other problems of this type: written like that, the solution of the task is pretty detailed.
-As the task itself is not too complex, in theory, we could write one big expression, where right after having taken the input, we calculate the output.
+Let's pay attention to something that applies to all other problems of this type: written like that the solution of the task is pretty detailed.
+As the task itself is not too complex in theory, we could write one big expression where right after having taken the input we calculate the output.
 For example, such expression would look like this:

 ![](assets/chapter-2-2-images/04.Money-05.png)

-This code would print a correct result, but it is **hard to read**.
-It won't be easy to find out how it works and whether if it contains any mistakes, as well as finding such and correcting them.
-It is better to **Instead of one complex expression, to write a few simpler ones** and to store their values in variables with appropriate names.
+This code would print a correct result but it is **hard to read**.
+It won't be easy to find out how it works and whether if it contains any mistakes as well as finding such and correcting them.
+It is better to **instead of one complex expression, to write a few simpler ones** and to store their values in variables with appropriate names.
 This way, the code is cleaner and easily maintainable.

 ## Testing in the Judge System